codenay/developer-salary-prediction/README.md

 This is a web application built with Python and Streamlit that uses a machine learning model to predict the average salary of software developers based on their location, education level and number of years of experience.
-The model was trained on the StackOverflow Developer Survey dataset.
+The model was trained on a large Developer Survey dataset.

 ## How to use